adon-cloudcannon/landing-page-test/src/collections/ssg-pages/bridgetown-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon syncs your Nuxt.js website from your Git repository, manages your build process, and enables your whole team to work together, faster.
+                      CloudCannon syncs your Bridgetown website from your Git repository, manages your build process, and enables your whole team to work together, faster.
 Everything can be updated by content editors with CloudCannon.